Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 The Lesson from the Mobile Internet

 The greatness of the mobile internet lies in the evolution of interaction.
-Each app reduced users' cognitive costs through information display, search, filtering, and sorting, making services accessible.
+Each app, through information display, search, filtering, sorting, reduced users' cognitive costs, making services accessible.

 In contrast, today's AI application experience remains at "bare dialogue," without any constraints or structure.
 The result is: